RobertoRJimenez/OpenCV/README.md

 # OpenCV
 Will contain the code for various functionailites for the OpenCV.
-Important work deals with the face and eye recongiztion.
+Important work deals with the face and eye recognition.